 With a lack of nutrition and consequent hormonal changes, physical appearance can change.
 Downy hair may appear on the body and they may suffer dry skin.
 Girls or women may lose female characteristics post-puberty, or fail to develop these if before or during puberty.
 Periods may stop or not have started.
 Constipation, dizziness and fainting are common.

-Other mental health conditions can run alongside, or develop as a consequence of this complex disorder, such as depression, social withdrawal or anxiety, and difficulty with sleep and concentration.
+Other mental health conditions can run alongside, or develop as a consequence of anorexia, such as depression, social withdrawal or anxiety, and difficulty with sleep and concentration.

 Left untreated, children may experience stunted growth or bone development problems.
 It can lead to health problems such as osteoporosis, anaemia, a lowered immune system, and heart problems or dangerously low blood pressure.
 It is because of these health problems that anorexia can become life-threatening.

 Anorexia can affect anyone.
-It’s more common in teenagers and young adults, and more common in females.
-Men and boys can also suffer, but the diagnosis is more likely to be missed.
+It’s more common in teenagers and young adults, but is ten times more common in females than males - men and boys can also suffer, but the diagnosis is more likely to be missed.
+About 9 in 1,000 women develop anorexia features at some time in their lives.

-It’s hard to pinpoint an exact cause, but a combination of genetic, societal and psychological factors are likely, meaning it is neither nature nor nurture but a combination of these together.
+It’s hard to pinpoint an exact cause, but a combination of genetic, societal and psychological factors are likely, meaning it is usually a combination of these.

 You are at higher risk of developing anorexia if you live in western society, if a family member suffers from anorexia, if you have low self-esteem or if you’ve suffered childhood trauma.
-You’re at higher risk of developing any eating disorder if you are a competitive athlete in sports that place emphasis on body shape or weight, such as dancing or gymnastics.
+You’re also at higher risk of developing any eating disorder if you’re a competitive athlete in sports that places an emphasis on body shape or weight, such as dancing or gymnastics.

 Most would assume that anorexia causes a low body weight or body mass index (BMI).
 It’s also possible to have a normal weight with anorexia, especially if someone is sporty – muscle mass can give a normal body weight that masks their anorexia – or they may experience bulimia nervosa alongside, where they purge intermittently with food restriction.